midstreeeam/sso-page/index.md

 ## The SSO Team

 - [Jiang Long](): DKU Senior Lecturer in Computer Science, supervisor of SSO project.
-- [Kaiyuan Lou](): DKU student, class of 2024, founder of SSO.
+- [Kaiyuan Lou](): DKU undergraduate, class of 2024, founder of SSO.
 He is responsible for structural design and implementation of processor, retrieval engine, and benchmark system.
-- [Loe Bi](): DKU student, class of 2024, key contributor.
+- [Loe Bi](https://f5.monster): DKU undergraduate, class of 2024, key contributor.
 His primary responsibilities encompass the design of the database structure, webapp deployment, and automation.
 Additionally, he has played a crucial role in implementing the data processor and retrieval engine.
-- [Sichang He](): DKU student, class of 2024, key contributor.
+- [Sichang He](): DKU undergraduate, class of 2024, key contributor.
 He designed and implemented the [Scraper](./docs/Scraper.html), and he also contribute to front-end design.
-- [Beilong Tang](): DKU student, class of 2025, key contributor.
+- [Beilong Tang](): DKU undergraduate, class of 2025, key contributor.
 He is responsible in design and implementation of [DKU-Wiki](), and he also contribute to benchmark system and front-end.
-- [Echchabi Othmane]() DKU student, class of 2025.
+- [Echchabi Othmane]() DKU undergraduate, class of 2025.
 He offers idea for front-end improvements.
-- [Jay Shi](): DKU student, class of 2025.
+- [Jay Shi](): DKU undergraduate, class of 2025.
 He is responsible for managing DII-relate tasks.

 ## Doc Contents